 - Review your knowledge and prepare for the examination with our National Certified Peer Specialist (NCPS) Self-Assessment Checklist and Test Preparation guide.

 - Take the exam.
 You will receive your results upon completion.

-Mental Health America began working on the MHA National Certified Peer Specialist (NCPS) certification in 2015.
+MHA began working on the MHA National Certified Peer Specialist (NCPS) certification in 2015.
 In partnership with the Florida Certification Board, MHA convened a group of subject matter experts including Patrick Hendry, Sue Bergeson, Larry Fricks, Tom Lane, Joseph Rogers, Janie Marsh, Andrew Bertagnolli, Andrea Crook, Larry Real, and Brenda Bergeson.

 Using the International Association of Peer Supporters (iNAPS) National Practice Guidelines for Peer Supporters and the Substance Abuse and Mental Health Services Administration (SAMHSA) Core Competencies for Peer Workers, the subject matter experts developed a list of core competencies.
 These were opened for public comment and the feedback of over 1,000 peers determined the 55 core competencies across 6 domains of practice.
 The competencies were then sent to 10,000 peers to rank the importance and frequency in their work.
 Based on this feedback a psychometrician from the Florida Certification Board developed a blueprint for the 125-question examination and subject matter experts were trained to develop multiple choice questions for the examination.

 Requirements for hours of experience, letters of recommendation, training, and continuing education were determined by subject matter experts after an environment scan of requirements across the states.

 We are currently in the process of updating the NCPS based on changes in the field.